Éber Bessa

-Éber Henrique Ferreira de Bessa or Éber Bessa (born 21 March 1992) is a Brazilian professional footballer who plays as a midfielder for Indonesian club Bali United.
+Éber Henrique Ferreira de Bessa (born 21 March 1992) is a Brazilian professional footballer who plays as an attacking midfielder for Super League club Persita Tangerang.

 Career

 On 24 January 2015, Éber Bessa signed with Marítimo.
 On 5 May 2018, after over three years at the club, Bessa left Marítimo.

 On 8 September 2021, he signed with Indonesian Liga 1 club Bali United.
 He made his debut on 18 September 2021 at Indomilk Arena, coming as a substitute, he provided an assist in a 2–2 league draw against Persib Bandung.